 These flows are what transform body-machines into desiring-machines.
-The baby doesn’t experience itself as having a body (which only happens once one views “wholeness” in a mirror); instead, the infant has a mouth-breast machine, and a mouth without the mother’s breast that is a desiring machine wanting what it lacks.
-Body-machines are always only partial objects (at this moment I consist of a foot that hurts and typing hands; I am a foot-shoe machine and finger-keyboard machine).
-Within the context of body-machines the gaze, that most Lacanian of concepts, is inconsequential.
+The baby doesn’t experience itself as having a body (which only happens once one views “wholeness” in a mirror); instead, the infant has a mouth-breast-machine and a mouth without the mother’s breast that is a desiring-machine wanting what it lacks.
+Body-machines are always only partial objects (at this moment, I consist of a foot that hurts and typing hands; I am a foot-shoe-machine and finger-keyboard-machine).
+Within the context of body-machines, the gaze, that most Lacanian of concepts, is inconsequential.
 What I see—the words unfolding, the world as constituted by my surroundings—is not the gaze (for Lacan, it is the projections of my hallucinating ego), but nor am I constituting myself by it.
 The gaze, following Anti-Oedipus is a psychoanalytic myth overly valorized by film theory (or even misunderstood, as Joan Copjec argues).
-These partial objects to which I am attached, then detached in my coupling and uncoupling of body-thing machines, are productions of the Real or the unconscious, and they return in my dreams in various ways.
-I am therefore the product of my machinations alone, my desiring flows, attachments, disjunctions, conjunctions, blockages.
+These partial objects to which I am attached, then detached in my coupling and uncoupling of body-thing-machines, are productions of the Real or the unconscious, and they return in my dreams in various ways.
+I am therefore the product of my machinations alone, my desiring flows, attachments, disjunctions, conjunctions, and blockages.
 Blockages are provided by the socius, the social field with its players constrained by hierarchies and filiations, but not by Oedipus unless I believe in him.
-Blockages keep our desires in check, and ensure that we continue to feel inadequate, lacking, and in search of that which will complete us: the Lacanian “barred Other,” that which is prohibited under castration as the Oedipalized mother herself.
-But Deleuze and Guattari argue that when schizophrenized, both the sociohistorical and the individual unconscious can be seen to belong to desiring machines, not to the mythical and nonexistent Oedipus.
+Blockages keep our desires in check and ensure that we continue to feel inadequate, lacking, and in search of that which will complete us: the Lacanian “barred Other,” that which is prohibited under castration as the Oedipalized mother herself.
+But Deleuze and Guattari argue that when schizophrenized, both the sociohistorical and the individual unconscious can be seen to belong to desiring-machines, not to the mythical and nonexistent Oedipus.

-Brummell excelled in producing himself as an elaborate corpus of connected body-machines, one that mimed a standing, walking phallus whose power is parodied and revealed as no-power through his slender cane, the ineffectual walking stick that supports and, sword-like, wounds no one.
-His body, then, was a giant desiring machine that mocked and unveiled the glaring lack in Oedipus’ power of the gaze.
+Brummell excelled in producing himself as an elaborate corpus of connected body-machines, one that mimed a standing, walking phallus whose power is parodied and revealed as no-power through his slender cane, the ineffectual walking stick that supports and, although sword-like, wounds no one.
+His body, then, was a giant desiring-machine that mocked and unveiled the glaring lack in Oedipus’s power of the gaze.
 “Gaze on me,” his body demanded, “desire me; you can’t have me—I’m not the mother!!
 I’m not even the father, look at my tiny stick!”
-Brummell was no revolutionary; his status as idiosyncrat makes him exemplary of the Regency rather than its resistor, parodist, or delinquent son as was Byron.
+Brummell was no revolutionary; his status as an idiosyncrat makes him exemplary of the Regency rather than its resistor, parodist, or delinquent son as was Byron.
 Brummell’s parodic self-as-art-object only reinforces the Regency’s claims on a power that needed to be reinstalled in the monarchy.
-His infamous cutting remark to the Regent that, according to him caused his downfall, invited the Regent’s “off with his head” castration that restored to the Prince his sovereign power.
-No longer Brummell’s second, the Prince comes into his own as the phallic father whose castrating function restores order to a socius endangered by desiring machines run amuck.
+His infamous cutting remark to the Regent that invited the Regent’s “off with his head” castration thereby restored to the Prince his sovereign power.
+No longer Brummell’s second, the Prince comes into his own as the phallic father whose castrating function restores order to a socius endangered by desiring-machines run amuck.
 After the Prince’s dismissive gesture, no one desired Brummell; his flows were effectively, catastrophically blocked.